guyr18/robohost/README.md

 ## Final Steps and Running RoboHost

-The repository contains a subdirectory that is labeled **RoboHost**.
+The repository contains a subdirectory that is labeled **robohost**.
 You will need to navigate to this directory.

 ```
 cd robohost